fromjasonstuff/fromjason-eleventy/content/posts/Where have all the websites gone.md

 ---
-title: Where have all the websites gone?
+title: Where have all the websites gone
-description: Remember the aggregator sites of the early 2010s?
-We can get them back.
 sub: notebook
 date: 2024-01-08
 type: note
 phase: sorting
 audience: everyone
-graphic: ’60.png'
+graphic: '60.png'
 graphicAlt: 'illustration of a hand pointing'
 ---
 # {{ title }}